vbaobao/vbaobao.github.io/docs/src/_projects/2021-06-26-welcome-to-jekyll.markdown

 ---
-layout: post
+layout: project
 title:  "Welcome to Jekyll!"
 date:   2021-06-26 11:40:56 -0700
 categories: jekyll update
 ---

-# This is a post!
+# This is a project!

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.